TopherMcDowell/BusinessClash/README.md

 This project was made using the Stencyl API.

 Usage:
-This game will soon be accesible on itch.io using basic internet access.
+This game will soon be accessible on itch.io using basic internet access.

 Known Bugs:
 There are currently zero known bugs in this program.
 All errors have been resolved.